emawind84/devnote-doc/tomcat-conf-howto.rst

 	# JK MANAGER
 	<Location /jkmanager/>
 	JkMount jkstatus
-	Require all denied
+	#Require all denied
-	Require host 127.0.0.1
+	Require ip 127.0.0.1
 	</Location>

 .. note:: The Status Manager will be available at the URI ``<schema>://127.0.0.1/jkmanager/``.